gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 #### setUserCODlimitRoutes
-Set user COD limit routes.
+Set COD option for user for payment